 SickKids Centre for Community Mental Health

-POSITION DETAILS: 1.0 FTE Full time
+POSITION DETAILS: Full-Time Regular, 1.0 FTE

 The Garry Hurvitz Centre for Community Mental Health at SickKids (GH-CCMH) is a child and youth mental health centre integrated with The Hospital for Sick Children (SickKids).
 GH-CCMH is also a core service provider within the Toronto region of Child and Youth Community Mental Health Providers.
 As such, the Centre has an ambitious agenda to provide the highest quality evidence-informed care offering a range of services from prevention and early intervention through counselling and therapy, assessment and intensive supports.
 Services are provided in both in-person and virtual formats.
 As an employer, the Centre strives to reflect the many diverse cultures and identities represented in the children, youth and families we serve and seeks to provide an inclusive and equitable workplace.
 We are also connected to the continuum of mental health services for children and youth supported by SickKids: the Brain and Mental Health Program, the SickKids TeleLink Mental Health Program, the SickKids CCMH Learning Institute and our online resources through AboutKidsHealth.
 Find out more about GH-CCMH.